pgorman/dangerjaunt/minirules.md

 - Assassination (poisons, backstabbing, nerve strikes)
 - Chicanery (disguise, fast-talking, forgery, intimidation, ventriloquism, coin clipping)

-When surprising an opponent, a thief backstabs with a damage roll multiplied by their Assassination score.
+When surprising an opponent, a rogue backstabs with a damage roll multiplied by their Assassination score.

 ## Elves ##